Entries linking to touchstone

 Sense of "testicle" is from late Old English.
 The British measure of weight (usually equal to 14 pounds) is from late 14c., originally a specific stone.
 Stone-fruit, one with a pit, is from 1520s.
 Stone's throw for "a short distance" is attested from 1580s.
 Stone Age is from 1864.
 To kill two birds with one stone is first attested 1650s.
 To leave no stone unturned is from 1540s.

 Any hard, very dark rock would do as a touchstone; the assayer compared the streak left by the alleged gold with that of real gold or baser metals.
 From the noun in Greek came Greek basanizein "to be put to the test, be examined closely, be cross-examined, be put to torture."
-Not connected with salt.
+The word is not connected with salt.
 Related: Basaltic.